tomicz/steam-pipe-gui-macos-unity/README.md

     Steam will assign a unique App ID to your game during the application creation process.

+## Download Steam SDK

+The Steamworks SDK provides a range of features which are designed to help ship your application or game on Steam in an efficient manner.

+You can download the latest version of the Steamworks SDK [here.](https://partner.steamgames.com/?goto=%2Fdownloads%2Flist)

+Inside Steam SDK is where your builds are located.
+Also there are some .vdf scripts located inside sdk folder and they are tricky to setup.
+But do not worry, because this tool will handle all of it for you.
+You only need to provide an APP ID and DEPOT ID, which you can learn about about in further steps.

 ## Configuring Launch Options

 To configure launch options: